meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/README.md

 ### Multi-GPU Evaluation with Hugging Face `accelerate`

-We support three main ways of using Hugging Face's [accelerate 🚀](https://github.com/huggingface/accelerate) library for multi-GPU evaluation.
+`lm-evaluation-harness` support three main ways of using Hugging Face's [accelerate 🚀](https://github.com/huggingface/accelerate) library for multi-GPU evaluation.

-To perform *data-parallel evaluation* (where each GPU loads a **separate full copy** of the model), we leverage the `accelerate` launcher as follows:
+To perform *data-parallel evaluation* (where each GPU loads a **separate full copy** of the model), `lm-evaluation-harness` leverage the `accelerate` launcher as follows:

 ```bash
 accelerate launch -m lm_eval --model hf \